dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_topology_samplers.rst

 Creating a Pegasus Sampler
 ==========================

-As detailed in the :ref:`qpu_intro_classical` section, you might want to use a classical solver while developing your code or writing tests.
+As detailed in the :ref:`qpu_classical_intro` section, you might want to use a classical solver while developing your code or writing tests.
 However, it is sometimes useful to work with a software solver that behaves more like a quantum computer.